biocypher/biocypher/docs/api.rst

 BioCypher provides a download and cache functionality for resources.
 Resources are defined via the ``Resource`` class, which have a name, a (set of) URL(s), and a lifetime (in days, set to 0 for infinite).
-The ``Downloader`` can deal with single and lists of files, compressed files, and directories.
-It uses `Pooch <https://www.fatiando.org/pooch/latest/>`_ under the hood to handle the downloads.
+The ``Downloader`` can deal with single and lists of files, compressed files, and directories (which needs to be indicated using the ``is_dir`` parameter of the resource).
+It uses `Pooch
+<https://www.fatiando.org/pooch/latest/>`_ under the hood to handle the
+downloads.
 Example usage:

 .. code-block:: python